flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 }
 ```

-- Can also use a pointer version
+- Can also use a pointer version,

 ```C
 int main(int argc, char *argv[])